 Investopedia.com advises young investors to “pay yourself first” by establishing an emergency fund.
 A percentage of everything your child makes, even if it’s small, can go into this fund before any other bills are paid or purchases made.

-To keep inflation from eating away at the value of your child’s savings, they might consider keeping money in a high-interest online savings, short-term certificate deposit, or money market account.
+To keep inflation from eating away at the value of your child’s savings, they might wan to consider keeping money in a high-interest online savings, short-term certificate deposit, or money market account.